 “Having heard much of Mr. Rogers of Dedham, took a journey . . . to hear him preach on his lecture day. . . .
 Mr. Rogers was . . . on the subject of . . . the Scriptures.
 And in that sermon he falls into an expostulation with the people about their neglect of the Bible; . . . he personates God to the people, telling them, ‘Well, I have trusted you so long with my Bible; you have slighted it, it lies in such and such houses all covered with dust and cobwebs; you care not to listen to it.
 Do you use my Bible so?
 Well, you shall have my Bible no longer.’
 And he takes up the Bible from his cushion, and seemed as if he were going away with it and carrying it from them; but immediately turns again and personates the people to God, falls down on his knees, cries and pleads most earnestly, ‘Lord, whatever thou dost to us, take not thy Bible from us; kill our children, burn our houses, destroy our goods; only spare us thy Bible, only take not away thy Bible.’
 And then he personates God again to the people: ‘Say you so?
 Well, I will try you a while longer; and here is my Bible for you.
 I will see how you will use it, whether you will love it more . . . observe it more . . . practice it more, and live more according to it.’
 By these actions . . . he put all the congregation into so strange a posture that . . . the place was a mere Bochim [Weeping], the people generally . . . deluged with their own tears; and he told me that he himself, when he got out . . . was fain to hang a quarter of an hour upon the neck of his horse weeping before he had power to mount.”

 The remainder of this book is the Directory itself, which many modern Christians would benefit greatly from reading, both ministers and laypeople.
 It takes a look at what are the roles and responsibilities of the Church, and how we ought to worship God.
-I personally would not suggest using the Directory as a list of do’s and dont’s for the public worship of God.
-But it should be used as a thought provoking conversation starter, to get people thinking about what Biblical worship ought to look like.
-The introduction points to the (then) current standards of Biblical worship, as laid out in the Book of Common Prayer, and states that the reformed folk who put forward the Church of England’s liturgy were doing God’s work and sought to worship Biblically.
+The introduction points to the (then) current standards of Biblical worship, as laid out in the Book of Common Prayer, and states that the good folk who put forward the Church of England’s liturgy were doing God’s work and sought to worship Biblically.
 However, they saw that further reformation was needed.
 The Liturgy caused many problems in the early years of Reformed faith, praise the Lord that new standards were put forward.
 The preface to the directory states that “Papists (catholics) boasted that the book was a compliance with them in a great part of their service; and so were not a little confirmed in their superstition and idolatry, expecting rather our return to them, than endeavouring the reformation of themselves”.
 The Westminster Standards was a step towards further reformation, reformation that was needed in the churches of England, Ireland and Scotland.

 If you’re hoping for a breakdown of the Westminster Directory of Public Worship, then this book isn’t for you.
 Dever and Ferguson have written more of an introduction or preface to the directory, briefly unpacking puritan worship and the Directory’s guidelines for preaching.
 This book is a helpful way to provoke thoughts and conversation of what worship should look like.